‘RHOBH’ Star Erika Jayne And Brooke Candy Drop Sexy Latex-Filled Music Video

 At one point, Candy sits inside a pink birdcage as Jayne sings the X-rated lyrics to the song, which includes lines like “p***y drip, d-drip, d-drip droplet p***y sweet, sw-sweet like chocolate p***y drip, p***y po-po-po-poppin,” while sitting on top of the cage.

-Jayne and Candy both announced the video on their Instagram pages, and fans were thrilled with the offering.
+Jayne and Candy both announced the video on their respective Instagram pages, and fans were thrilled.

 “This is everything!!!!” said New York-based hairstylist Danielle Priano.

-Several people joked that the song was straight out of the Broadway hit “Cats,” which is being made into a movie starring Jennifer Hudson, Rebel Wilson, Judi Dench, and Idris Elba.
+Several people joked that the song was straight out of the Broadway hit Cats, which is being adapted into a movie starring Jennifer Hudson, Rebel Wilson, Judi Dench, and Idris Elba.

 “This is the best song from the cats soundtrack imo,” one person joked.